Which city is cheaper, Hamburg or Amsterdam?

 The winter attracts plenty of travelers to both Amsterdam and Hamburg.
 The museums, the shopping scene, and the cuisine are the main draw to Amsterdam this time of year.
 Also, many travelers come to Hamburg for the museums, the shopping scene, and the cuisine.

 Be prepared for some very cold days in Hamburg.
 It's quite cold in Amsterdam in the winter.
 Amsterdam is much warmer than Hamburg in the winter.
-The temperature in Amsterdam is usually 2°C (36°F) in January, and Hamburg stays around 0°C (33°F).
+The daily temperature in Amsterdam averages around 2°C (36°F) in January, and Hamburg fluctuates around 0°C (33°F).

 Amsterdam usually receives more sunshine than Hamburg during winter.
 Amsterdam gets 46 hours of sunny skies, while Hamburg receives 42 hours of full sun in the winter.